 Prnay completed his rangapravesam at Triveni in 2016.
-He then traveled to Chennai, India, where he pursued full-time advanced training in Kuchipudi from leading gurus in the Vempati style of Kuchipudi, where he also trained in Ayurveda, yoga, and Vedic chanting.
+He then traveled to Chennai, India, where he pursued two years of full-time advanced training from leading gurus in the Vempati style of Kuchipudi, where he also trained in Ayurveda, yoga, and Vedic chanting.

-Anvita has been a student of Neena Gulati since 2003.
-She completed her arangetram in June 2014 and has been teaching since then.
+Arushi has been learning dance under Neena Gulati since 2008.
+She completed her arangetram with her sister in 2017, and has been teaching since 2019.

 Monali began her classical dance training under Neena Gulati at the Triveni School in 1995.
 In 2005, she completed her arangetram.
 She began teaching at Triveni in 2015.